 Grab your skis (or snowboards and snowshoes) and head out for a winter getaway in the Cascade Mountains.
-You’ll find winter recreation, quaint towns, and excellent local dining just off Interstate 90.
+You’ll find winter recreation, quaint towns, and excellent local dining just off Interstate 90 east of Seattle.

 Winter Getaway in the Cascade Mountains